Ford Cortina: Mark IV (1976–1979)

 This series spawned the first Ghia top-of-the-range model, which replaced the 2000E.
 The 2.3-litre Ford Cologne V6 engine was introduced in 1977 as an engine above the 2.0-litre Pinto engine, already a staple of the Capri and Granada ranges.
 However, 2.3-litre Cortinas never sold particularly well in the UK.
-The Cologne V6 was certainly a much smoother and more refined power unit than the Pinto, but the V6 models were more expensive to fuel and insure, and were only slightly faster, being about 0.5 seconds faster from 0–60 and having a top speed of about 109 mph compared to the 104 mph of the 2.0-litre models.
+The Cologne V6 was much smoother and delivered more refined power than the Pinto, but the V6 models were more expensive to fuel and insure, and were only slightly faster, being about 0.5 seconds faster from 0–60 and having a top speed of about 109 mph compared to the 104 mph of the 2.0-litre models.
 The 2.0-litre Cologne V6 engine continued to be offered on Taunus-badged cars in parallel with the Pinto unit, and offers here an interesting comparison with the similarly sized in-line four-cylinder Pinto engine.
 The V6 with a lower compression ratio offered less power and less performance, needing over an extra second to reach 50 mph.
 It did, however, consume 12½% less fuel and was considered by motor journalists to be a far quieter and smoother unit.
 The 2.3-litre was available to the GL, S, and Ghia variants.
 A 1.6-litre Ghia option was also introduced at the same time as the 2.3-litre V6 models in response to private and fleet buyers who wanted Ghia refinements with the improved fuel economy of the smaller 1.6-litre Pinto engine.
 Few cars were sold with the 1.6-litre engine, though; the 2.0-litre Pinto was always by far the most common engine option for Ghia models.

 Two-door and four-door saloons and a five-door estate were offered with all other engines being carried over.
 At launch, though, only 1.3-litre-engined cars could be ordered in the UK with the two-door body, and then only with "standard" or "L" equipment packages.
 In practice, relatively few two-door Mark IV Cortinas were sold.
 In some markets, the two-door saloon was marketed as a coupe, but this was not the case in Britain.
 Ford already competed in the coupe sector in Europe with the Capri, which was particularly successful on the British market.